 We’ve all been exposed to construction dust during our working lives, especially those of us who have been in the industry for quite a while, the introduction of face fitting masks is a relatively new step by the HSE to protect our health and has caused a stir among the hipsters in the trades!
 Chris Bowes explores the reasons behind the regulations……

-Unfortunately a bit of dust over time can kill and yes, you should be using extraction, wearing that mask…. no you shouldn’t be dry sweeping…. and its only because the effects of working like this may not have caught up with you yet……
+Unfortunately a bit of dust over time can kill and yes, you should be using extraction or wearing that mask.
+No you shouldn’t be dry sweeping – and its only because the effects of working like this may not have caught up with you yet.

 - Using a cut-off saw on kerbs, blocks, paving slabs, roof tiles and other concrete products